- Who we are

 The OPEC Fund for International Development (the OPEC Fund) is the multilateral development finance institution established in 1976 by the Member States of the Organization of the Petroleum Exporting Countries (OPEC) as a channel of assistance to the developing countries.
 The idea for the institution came one year earlier, at the Conference of Sovereigns and Heads of State of OPEC Member Countries, which was held in Algiers, Algeria, in March 1975.
 A Solemn Declaration of the Conference “reaffirmed the natural solidarity which unites OPEC countries with other developing countries in their struggle to overcome underdevelopment,” and called for measures to strengthen cooperation between these countries.
 The consolidated resources of the OPEC Fund are additional to the financial assistance made available by the OPEC Fund's Member States through other bilateral and multilateral channels.

-12 Member Countries: Algeria, Ecuador, Gabon, Indonesia, the Islamic Republic of Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, the United Arab Emirates and the Bolivarian Republic of Venezuela.
+12 Member Countries: Algeria, Ecuador, Gabon, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, the United Arab Emirates and Venezuela.
 Ecuador reactivated its membership in June 2014 after a 22-year absence.

 The OPEC Fund's supreme authority is its Ministerial Council, composed of finance ministers of the Member Countries.
 The Council issues policy guidelines, approves the replenishment of the OPEC Fund's resources, authorizes the administration of special funds and makes major policy decisions.
 It meets once a year.
 The Governing Board is composed of one representative and one alternate from each Member Country.
 Subject to directives issued by the Ministerial Council, the Board is responsible for the conduct of the OPEC Fund's general operations.
 It stipulates, in particular, policies with regard to the use of the OPEC Fund's resources and usually meets four times a year.
 The Director-General is appointed by the Ministerial Council and is the institution’s chief executive officer.